kyoheiu/feu/README.md

 {"history_map":{"code":2,"firefox":3}}
 ```

-If you want to reset it, just delete `.history` and everything will be new.
+If you want to reset it, just delete or rename `.history` and everything will be new.

 ## Todo